COURSE DESCRIPTIONS FOR 2010

 Tools and Materials

-All tools and equipment needed for the class will be made available for use during the workshop.
-Materials including metals will be supplied as part of the materials fee.
-Because of the recent increase in the cost of silver there may be an additional charge if projects are large and exceed the allowed amount.
-All gold used in classes will be supplied by students unless otherwise stated before the class begins.
+All tools and materials needed for the class will be made available for student use.
+Supplies including metals for projects will be provided as part of the materials fee.
+Because of the increase in the cost of silver there may be an additional charge if projects are large and exceed the allowed amount.
+Students will be informed before they start on projects if the cost is higher.
+No gold or gold solder will be supplied.
+Stones used in projects will not be supplied.
+Taos has venders with a selection of wonderful options.

 Introduction to Jewelry Design

-An in–depth look at learning the basics of fabricated jewelry design.
-Students become familiarized with all of the essential techniques, including sawing, cutting, filing, stamping, texturing, basic roller embossing, forming, finishing & polishing, riveting, and cold connections, as well as an opportunity to work with wire, fusing, soldering, patinas, and other coloring methods.
+A workshop emphasizing an in–depth study learning the basics of designing and fabricating jewelry in a supportive atmosphere.
+Students become familiar with all of the essential techniques, including sawing, cutting, filing, stamping, texturing, roller embossing, forming, finishing & polishing, riveting, and cold connections, as well as an opportunity to work with wire, fusing, soldering, stone setting, patinas, and other coloring methods.
 The first two and a half days are spent watching demonstrations and trying each technique while making a variety of samples.
-The last two and a half days are dedicated to applying that knowledge to making one or more pieces of jewelry.
-In order to fully understand the process, it is necessary for each student to experience taking a concept and then follow through by making a finished piece.
+The last two and a half days are dedicated to applying that knowledge of design and technique by making things.
+It is necessary for each student to experience taking a concept and then follow through by making finished pieces.

 Intermediate Jewelry Design

-A workshop suitable for students with some experience that concentrates on adding more texture and depth to jewelry designs by further exploring techniques, such as reticulation, gold overlay, embossing, corrugating, fold forming, and an introduction to more complex stone setting techniques.
-A talk on design and an introduction to construction of simple mechanisms will be included.
+This workshop is suitable for students who want to acquire more advanced technical knowledge … It concentrates on adding more texture, depth, and volume to jewelry designs by further exploring techniques, such as reticulation, gold overlay, embossing, corrugating, fold forming, texturing and construction of complex pieces of jewelry using more advanced soldering and stone setting techniques.
+Talks on design and an introduction to construction of simple mechanisms will be included.
+Coordinating a thoughtful construction approach with a choice of conscious design elements will be emphasized.
 The first half of the course focuses on understanding and learning skills.
 The second half is devoted to using those skills to make finished pieces of jewelry.

 A workshop for intermediate to advanced students who feel a need to improve their soldering, learn more about stone setting, and are interested in adding lapidary skills.
 Basic knowledge of stone cutting and polishing allows students to create more unique designs with stones, beads and found objects.
 Developing better soldering methods, making settings for special stones and learning how to problem solve when things don't fit will help students to think consciously while developing and constructing individually inspired designs.
 This course is filled with bench tricks and methods to stimulate your imagination!